 The Lopes were led by a historic weekend in the field events, where graduate

-Taryn Burkett reset her own school record in the triple jump at 13.41 meters.
-The mark far surpassed her previous record of 13.00 meters set just two weeks ago and now ranks No. 1 in the Mountain West, No. 1 in the West Region and tied for fifth nationally, making it one of the top jumps in the nation this year.
+Taryn Burkett reset her school record in the triple jump at 13.41 meters (44 feet).
+The mark far surpassed her previous record of 13.0 meters set just two weeks ago and now ranks No. 1 in the Mountain West, No. 1 in the West Region and tied for fifth nationally.

-Eva Lowder added another event victory and record performance in the pole vault, clearing 4.35 meters to break Madelyn Lundberg's program record of 4.27 meters that had stood since 2021.
+Eva Lowder added another event victory and record performance in the pole vault, clearing 4.35 meters (14 feet, 3 1/4 inches) to break former NCAA Championships qualifier Madelyn Lundberg's program record of 4.27 meters that had stood since 2021.
 Lowder's clearance leads the MW and ranks No. 11 in the West Region and No. 17 nationally, continuing her rise among the conference's elite vaulters.

-Germain Lemaitre broke his own school record in the 800 meters with a time of 1:47.20, improving upon his previous mark of 1:47.43 set earlier this season.
-Lemaitre's performance placed him second in the invitational field and now ranks No. 2 in the MW and No. 16 in the West Region.
+Germain Lemaitre broke his school record in the 800 meters with a time of 1 minute, 47.2 seconds, improving upon his previous top mark of 1:47.43 set earlier this season.
+Lemaitre's performance placed him second in the invitational field and ranks No. 2 in the MW and No. 16 in the West Region.

 Graduate hurdler